Herman Fleischer Høst: Biography

-He is credited for introducing blood sugar tests in type 2 diabetes patients in Norway in 1916, the modern blood transfusion and blood type tests in Norway in 1919, as well as insulin treatment of diabetes patients in Norway.
+He is credited with introducing blood sugar tests in type 2 diabetes patients in Norway in 1916, the modern blood transfusion and blood type tests in Norway in 1919, as well as insulin treatment of diabetes patients in Norway.
 From 1936 to 1954 he was also the chief physician in the National Insurance Administration.

 He was decorated with the Royal Norwegian Order of St. Olav.